Cayuga, Ontario: Notable people

-Cayuga is also known for producing a couple of noteworthy NHL hockey players.
 Both Marty McSorley and Ray Emery grew up playing minor league hockey in Cayuga.
+Both of which became NHL hockey players.

-Canadian filmmaker Jeremy LaLonde grew up in Cayuga attending Cayuga Secondary School where he was a prominent member of the drama club.
+Birthplace of Jeremy LaLonde, Canadian filmmaker, grew up in Cayuga attending Cayuga Secondary School where he was a prominent member of the drama club.
 He has since gone on to direct multiple feature films including How to Plan an Orgy in a Small Town, Sex After Kids, The Go-Getters, The Untitled Work of Paul Shepard, and James vs. His Future Self.
 He has also directed the TV series Baroness Von Sketch Show.